bwhiting2356/-contractor-marketplace-backend/README.md

 ## Project Marketplace

 This is the back end repo for the contractor-project marketplace app.
-The corresponding backend repo is [here](https://github.com/bwhiting2356/contractor-marketplace-frontend)
+The corresponding front end repo is [here](https://github.com/bwhiting2356/contractor-marketplace-frontend)

 ### Tests